 Does the Fisk Descender do anything better?

-The Fisk can be used to remotely lower a load or person in a rescue.
-The Fisk Descender can be anchored up above and the user can hold onto the tail end on the ground.
-Since the ID requires you to operate the handle, you have to be within arm’s distance of the device.
+- Can be used remotely: The Fisk can be used to lower a load or person in a rescue remotely.
+The Fisk Descender can be anchored up above, and the user can hold onto the tail end on the ground.
+Since the ID requires you to operate the handle, you have to be within arm’s reach of the device.

-With the ID you have to choose the small (10 mm – 11.5mm) or the large (11.5mm – 13mm).
-If you are commonly having to work with different size ropes the Fisk Descender can be more versatile.
+- The Fisk can use a wider range of rope sizes: With the ID, you have to choose the small (10 mm – 11.5mm) or the large (11.5mm – 13mm).
+If you commonly have to work with different size ropes, the Fisk Descender can be more versatile.

-The Fisk Descender is heavier and has no moving parts.
+- The Fisk makes for a better weapon: The Fisk Descender is heavier and has no moving parts.
 It is by far the superior device to have in case you need to use it as a weapon.

-The Fisk Descender is a great device, but in the last few decades new types of devices have come out that are safer, more effective, and more versatile.
-There are a number of great self braking descenders out there, but the most common and arguably the best is the Petzl ID.
+The Fisk Descender is a great device, but in the last few decades, new types of devices have come to market that is safer, more effective, and more versatile.
+There are several excellent self-braking descenders out there, but the most common and arguably the best is the Petzl ID.
 It’s a fantastic device, and you should consider using it.

 If you loved this post or found it infuriating, please comment below.
 Maybe you’ve got some reasons why the Fisk is great that we haven’t thought of.